yeLizK/ThirdPersonRPG/README.md

 # Third Person RPG
-This demo game includes the following features.
+This third person RPG game demo includes the following systems.
+The development journey can be reached from https://sites.google.com/view/yelizkurt/mastered .

 Character Configurator:
 - Player can choose a gender.